kunalliman/Leaf-Disease-Classification/README.md

-# Plant Disease Classification Project
+# Leaf Disease Classification Project

 This project aims to classify plant diseases using deep learning models.
 It utilizes the PlantVillage dataset from Kaggle to train models for identifying diseases in plant leaves.